-We provide year round advice and support.
-When you first become a Tree Warden we will send you an induction pack that has all the information you will need to get you started.
-As well as this we provide:
+When you first become a tree warden we send out an induction pack that has all the information you need to get started.

-- a Tree Warden handbook, which contains information on tree maintenance, how to get the local community involved, organising events, tree planting, tree law, a communication toolkit and regular newsletters.
+- a tree warden handbook containing information on tree maintenance, getting the local community involved, organising events, tree planting and tree law

-- banners, display material and leaflets if you want to promote your work at an event
+- banners, display material and leaflets to help promote your work at events

 - information on available grants and funding.